ansible/ansible/docsite/latest/rst/playbooks.rst

 .. note::
    Notify handlers are always run in the order written.

 Roles are described later on.
-It's worth while to point out that handlers are automatically processed between 'pre_tasks', 'roles', 'tasks', and 'post_tasks' sections.
+It's worthwhile to point out that handlers are automatically processed between 'pre_tasks', 'roles', 'tasks', and 'post_tasks' sections.
 If you ever want to flush all the handler commands immediately though, in 1.2 and later, you can::